 The idea of air capture has been around for decades; a variety of chemical reactions that can absorb CO2 from the air and spit it back out as a concentrated stream of CO2 gas are well known.
 But engineering a full-sized factory and running it has seemed a prohibitively expensive proposition, until recently.

 A Swiss company plans to provide CO2 for such uses as carbonating beverages or making synthetic fuel

-in August concluded that “negative-emissions” strategies of one sort or another — including planting trees or turning agricultural waste into charcoal that packs carbon into soils — will be needed to keep the planet’s warming below 2 degrees Celsius.
+An analysis in Nature Communications in August concluded that “negative-emissions” strategies of one sort or another — including planting trees or turning agricultural waste into charcoal that packs carbon into soils — will be needed to keep the planet’s warming below 2 degrees Celsius.
 In the researchers’ scenario, alongside conventional mitigation techniques, the world will need to suck up 1.8 billion to 40 billion tons of CO2 each year and lock it away.
 That potentially makes carbon dioxide removal as big a future industry as everything we currently do that emits CO2.

 About an hour north of Vancouver, Squamish might seem an odd place to deal with air pollution: It’s one of the extreme sports capitals of Canada, and the air is clean.
 But that’s the point of air capture: You don’t have to strip the carbon from a smokestack, you can get it from anywhere.